Suhandi

-Suhandi (born 29 October 1991) is an Indonesian professional footballer who plays as a attacking midfielder for Liga 2 club Dewa United.
+Suhandi (born 29 October 1991) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 clubs PSKC Cimahi.

 Club career

 Badak Lampung

 He was signed for Badak Lampung to play in Liga 1.
 Suhandi made his debut on 24 May 2019 in a match against PSM Makassar.
 On 23 September 2019, Suhandi scored his first goal for Badak Lampung against TIRA-Persikabo in the 45th minute at the Sumpah Pemuda Stadium, Bandar Lampung.